 Appeals Process

-Appeals are available for formal fact‐finding hearings and for those informal or unilateral cases involving the sanctions of Disciplinary Probation or less.
+Appeals are available for formal fact‐finding hearings and for those who do not agree with the outcomes of the Administrative Resolution Process.

-For Undergraduate Students: All appeals must be filed in writing within 10 days with the vice chancellor of Student Affairs and the director of Student Life and Student Conduct.
+For Undergraduate Students: All appeals must be filed in writing within 10 days with the Vice chancellor of Student Affairs and Engagement and the Director of the Office of Student Rights and Responsibilities.

 Appeals must meet one of the following criteria: